-Kensa is currently trialling the potential of medium-depth boreholes, ready for the installation of ground source heat pumps in Daisyfield tower blocks.
-The boreholes, which are drilled 300m below ground, differ from the standard ground source heat pump borehole depths of 100 – 230m.
-Here, we examine the ways in which deeper boreholes could bring about more ground source opportunities for projects with limited land area.
+Medium-depth boreholes, which are drilled 300m below ground, differ from standard ground source heat pump borehole depths of 100 – 230m.
+Here, we examine the ways in which deeper boreholes could bring about more ground source opportunities for projects with limited land area – just like Daisyfield tower blocks.

 Is there unexploited potential in medium-depth boreholes?